 Prior to INOMICS, Sean worked in corporate strategy and research for a firm serving U.S. higher education institutions.
 His projects there included studying financial aid and online program management.
 He joined the INOMICS editorial team in January 2022, and enjoys getting to write about his intellectual passion - economics.

 INOMICS is an Amazon Associate, meaning we are a part of their affiliate program.
 We are also partners with Uniplaces, Rakuten and Apple Podcasts.
 This means that on some articles, we may make some money if a user clicks through to an affiliate link and makes a qualifying purchase.
-However, these posts are not necessarily sponsored posts.
+However, unless otherwise stated these posts are not sponsored posts.